 Stress is your reaction to people or things going on around you.
-It can be when something good happens like getting a job you want, going on a vacation or when something bad happens, such as illness, a traffic ticket or tension at home.
+It can be when something good happens like getting a job you want, going on a vacation or when something bad happens, such as illness, a traffic ticket or tension at home. if you suffer from excess stress levels you could always try Front Range Organics CBD Products.

 Three common triggers for stress are: